-7.4.
-Read Status Register (RDSR) (05H or 35H or 15H)
+Read Status Register (RDSR) (05H or 35H)

 The Read Status Register (RDSR) command is for reading the Status Register.
 The Status Register may be read at any time, even while a Program, Erase or Write Status Register cycle is in progress.
 When one of these cycles is in progress, it is recommended to check the Write in Progress (WIP) bit before sending a new command to the device.
 It is also possible to read the Status Register continuously.
-For command code "05H" / "35H", the SO will output Status Register bits S7~S0 / S15-S8.
-The command code "15H" only supports the QPI mode, the I/O0 will output Status Register S1-S0.
-(For 133MHz Frequency, the 15H will better than 05H to check the WIP bit)
+For command code "05H", the SO will output Status Register bits S7~S0.
+The command code "35H", the SO will output Status Register bits S15~S8.